flancia-coop/doc.anagora.org/social-coop-cwg.md

 - Calix, can we meet an hour earlier or later
 - let's try an hour later next month - AGREED 2/20 18:00 UTC

+calendaring:
+- google calendar not updating from next cloud as expected (should update every 12 hours), annoying for getting this meetings
+- have some ideas for making this work

 Feb 2 -